MeghanRN/CompArchCPU-/README.md

 make display
 ```

-Then choose "example_tb" as your SST.
+Then choose "mr_chips_tb" as your SST.
 Highlight "uut" and choose all signals, dragging them to Signal area to right.
 Once done, got to menu Time -> Zoom -> Zoom Bet Fit.

 To clean up: